WOWProjectsco/wp-our-partners/readme.txt

 3. The organization partners posted.

 == Changelog ==
+= 1.2.2 =
+* Better html structure for more across theme compatibility.

 = 1.2.1 =
 * load a translation file if it exists for the user's language.